Every Kendrick Lamar project ranked, from the self-titled EP to his latest studio album.

-The underground’s most ambitious artist comes through with another thoughtful masterpiece.
+The underground’s most ambitious duo returns with another cutting-edge project.